Saint-Paul-de-Vence, Provence: tourism & sightseeing

 Visit Saint-Paul-de-Vence (Provence, France)

-The beauty of the perched village of Provence of Saint-Paul-de-Vence has attracted many artists during the last century - starting with Modigliani on the 1920's - and now has a very high reputation as an artistic village, and as a place of great natural beauty.
-Picasso, Braque and Miro are among the well known artists who stayed at St-Paul-de-Vence.
+The beauty of the perched village of Saint-Paul-de-Vence has attracted many artists during the last century - starting with Modigliani on the 1920's - and it now has a very high reputation as an artistic village, as well as a place of great natural beauty.
+Picasso, Braque and Miro are among the well known artists who stayed at Saint-Paul-de-Vence.

 This artistic tradition continued into the 1960's when the village was host to many renowned French film actors and directors.
 Many of the artistic community, when less well known, stayed and eat at the Colombe d'Or hotel - which frequently accepted works of art as payment in kind, and now has one of the finest private art collections hanging on its walls!

 Not surprisingly there are a large number of cafes, boutiques and especially art and craft shops so you can take your own piece of Saint-Paul-de-Vence art home with you.
 The 'art connection' of the town means that a very high quality of art gallery are to be found here, especially along the first section of the main street and art enthusiasts will take great pleasure in window-shopping.